-While Google Wallet might be the first thing that people think of when they talk about NFC apps, there's more to it than just mobile payments.
+While Android Pay might be the first thing that people think of when they talk about NFC apps, there's more to it than just mobile payments.
 A clever user can use NFC tags to automate a whole host of phone functions, such as passing contacts, silencing your phone, launching apps, or configuring your wireless settings.
-Check out 6 clever NFC apps for Android phones.
+Check out these nine clever NFC apps for Android phones.

 Tasker ($2.99) + Locale NFC Plugin ($1.53)

-Tasker is another well-regarded Android automation tool, and with the addition of plugins, such as the Locale NFC Plugin, users can use NFC tags as triggers to initiate Tasker tasks.
-As with Trigger, user creativity is the main limit, as you can configure a wide variety of tasks that you can trigger with different NFC tags.
+Tasker is another well-regarded Android automation tool.
+With the addition of plugins, such as the Locale NFC Plugin, users can use NFC tags as triggers to initiate Tasker tasks.
+As with Trigger, user creativity is the main limit to what you can do, as you can configure a wide variety of tasks that you can trigger with different NFC tags.

 Hitting the snooze button on an alarm clock app is too easy.
 In order for Puzzle Alarm Clock to stop beeping, users need to solve a puzzle, or physically get up to an NFC tag or QR code.
 The app comes with a variety of random puzzles and the option to automatically open an app right after the alarm.
-For best effect, try placing the NFC tag right next to your washroom sink so you can get straight to freshening up in the morning.
+To get even more of a start on the day, try placing the NFC tag right next to your washroom sink so you can get straight to freshening up in the morning.

-Sharing your Wi-Fi password with visiting friends can be a bit of a chore, especially if you're a fan of cryptographically strong passwords loaded with symbols, numbers and varying case.
+Sharing your Wi-Fi password with visiting friends can be a bit of a chore, especially if you're a fan of cryptographically strong passwords loaded with symbols, numbers and alternating cases.
 Enter InstaWiFi, an app that allows users to share Wi-Fi network login details through an NFC tag or QR code.
-Afterwards, users can simply tap their phone against the NFC tag or scan the QR code to connect to the network.
+Afterward, users can simply tap their phone against the NFC tag or scan the QR code to connect to the network.

 NFC ReTag Pro ($1.99)

-NFC ReTag Pro allows users to reuse write-protected NFC tags (such as old elevator tags, badges, keycards, pricetags) by storing the tag's device ID and using that to trigger for a variety of tasks.
-NFC ReTag Pro comes with a variety of actions that you can trigger with a tag, such as phone settings (volume, brightness, auto-sync), network controls, launching apps or Tasker tasks and more.
-A neat feature with the app is that you can program in tag cycles, programming different tasks each scan.
+NFC ReTag Pro allows users to reuse write-protected NFC tags (such as old elevator tags, badges, keycards, pricetags) by storing the tag's device ID and using that as a trigger for a variety of tasks.
+NFC ReTag Pro comes with a variety of actions that you can trigger with a tag, such as phone settings (volume, brightness, auto-sync), network controls and an app or Tasker task launcher, among other uses.
+A neat feature with NFC ReTag Pro is how it lets you program in tag cycles, with different tasks for each scan.